DavidVasilev1/CSAsite/_posts/2023-09-13-frq-minilab.md

 int[] result = new int[arr2D.length];
 ```

-I then created a for loop which would iterate through the rows of `arr2D` gathering the value from the column that was called in the `main()` object.
+I then created a for loop which would iterate through the rows of `arr2D` gathering the value from the column that was called in the `main()` method.
 The iteration follows a simple yet effective integer counting approach which would set `i = 0` and go through the number of rows `arr2D.length` while `i` was less than the total number of rows in `arr2D`.
 The result would then be stored based on the value that was pulled from the column number that was called and the row number that the value was in, column being defined as `c` and the row number being defined as `i`.

 ```java